hopez13/simpleperf/doc/README.md

 4. If you want to profile Java code:

-On Android >= P, simpleperf supports profiling Java code, no matter whether it is executed by interpreter, or JITed, or compiled into native instructions.
+On Android >= P, simpleperf supports profiling Java code, no matter whether it is executed by the interpreter, or JITed, or compiled into native instructions.
 So you don't need to do anything.

 On Android O, simpleperf supports profiling Java code which is compiled into native instructions, and it also needs wrap.sh to use the compiled Java code.
 To compile Java code, we can pass